Remains discovered in Watson Chapel area identified as Maranda Neal

-Jefferson County sheriff’s officials Thursday confirmed that human remains discovered in dense vegetation southeast of President Circle in the Watson Chapel area were those of Maranda Merrell Neal.
+Jefferson County sheriff's officials Thursday confirmed that human remains discovered earlier this month in dense vegetation southeast of President Circle in the Watson Chapel area were those of Maranda Merrell Neal.

 Neal was 38 when she was reported missing May 22, 2022.
 Her remains were located shortly after 4 p.m. on May 5 of this year during "exhaustive grid searches over hundreds of acres of woods" in the area, and DNA testing by the state Crime Lab confirmed the remains were of Neal, the sheriff's office said in a news release.